ibm-cloud-docs/appid/cd-passwords.md

 You might want to prevent your users from quickly switching passwords by setting a minimum time that a user must wait between password changes.
 {: shortdesc}

 This feature is especially useful when used with the "Avoid password reuse" policy.
 Without this limitation, a user might simply change their password multiple times in quick succession to circumvent the limitation of reusing recent passwords.

+To set this configuration by using the GUI:

+1. Go to the **Cloud Directory > Password policies** tab of the {{site.data.keyword.appid_short_notm}} dashboard.

+2. Toggle **Advanced password policy** to **Enabled**.

-You can select any value in the range 1 and 720 hours (30 days).
-The field is specified in hours.
+3. Specify **The minimum time between password changes**.
+The time is specified in hours.
+You can use any whole value in range 1 - 720 (30 days).

+4. Toggle **The minimum time between password changes** to **Enabled**.

+5. Click **Save**.

 ### Policy: Password expiration
 {: #cd-expiration}

-For security reasons, you might want to enforce a password rotation policy, such that your users must change their password after a specified amount of time.
+For security reasons, you might want to enforce a password rotation policy.
+By setting an expiration for your users password, they are forced to update their password in order to retain access to your application.
+This lessons the chance that a user's credentials can cause long term damage to your application.
+When their password expires, your users are forced to reset it on their next sign-in attempt.
 {: shortdesc}

-By using the GUI or the API, you can set a time period for which your user's passwords remain valid.
-After a user's password expires, they are forced to reset their password on the next sign-in.
-You can select any number of full days in range 1 and 90.

-You can quickly get started with the Login Widget by using the provided default GUI.
-The user is directed to supply a new password before the sign-in is complete.
+To set this configuration by using the GUI:

+1. Go to the **Cloud Directory > Password policies** tab of the {{site.data.keyword.appid_short_notm}} dashboard.

+2. Toggle **Advanced password policy** to **Enabled**.

+3. Specify a **Password expiration time**.
+The time is specified in days.
+You can use any whole value in range 1 - 90.

+4. Toggle **Password expiration time** to **Enabled**.

+5. Click **Save**.

+When this option is first set to on, any existing user passwords do not have an expiration date.
+To ensure that all of your users are limited by the password rotation policy, you might encourage users to update their password after you configure this feature.
+{: note}

+**Custom sign in experience**

 If you're using a custom sign-in experience, an error is triggered when a user attempts to sign in with an expired password.
 It is your responsibility to configure your application to provide the necessary user experience.
 You can call the change password API to set the new password.